qmlbook/qt6book/docs/ch12-networking/authentication.md

 <<< @/docs/ch12-networking/src/oauth/main.qml#imports

 When the application starts, we will first import a custom library, `Spotify`, that defines a `SpotifyAPI` component (we'll come to that later).
-This component will then be instanciated:
+This component will then be instantiated:

 <<< @/docs/ch12-networking/src/oauth/main.qml#setup